NishikiChisato/NishikiChisato.github.io/_posts/english/2025-11-16-egiu-if-and-wish.md

     - If I won a lot of money, I would/might/could buy a house.
     - If I had a new MacBook, I would/might/could use it to write code.

-## Unit 39: if I knew … I wish I knew
+## Unit 39: if I knew ... and I wish I knew

 1. When we image what we would do in a situation, we use if + past (if I knew/if you were/if we did etc.), but the meaning is present, not past. → the same as Unit 38 concept 2
     - There are many things I would like to do if I had more time.